dschadow/ApplicationIntrusionDetection/README.md

 As an alternative, you can use [Boxfuse](https://boxfuse.com) to fuse, launch the app within an immutable image and open the web application in your browser at **http://127.0.0.1:8080**.

-And of course you can use [Docker](https://www.docker.com) to create an image via

-	docker build -t duke-encounters .

-launch the container via

-	docker run -p 8080:8080 -t duke-encounters

-and open the web application in your browser at **http://[CONTAINER-IP]:8080**.
+And of course you can use [Docker](https://www.docker.com) to create an image via `docker build -t duke-encounters .`, launch the container via `docker run -p 8080:8080 -t duke-encounters` and open the web application in your browser at **http://[CONTAINER-IP]:8080**.

 Available users are listed in the [src/main/resources/data.sql](https://github.com/dschadow/ApplicationIntrusionDetection/blob/master/duke-encounters/src/main/resources/data.sql) file.
 Username and password are always identical.

-The GitHub login requires the setup of an application in your GitHub account and to provide the valid
+The GitHub login requires the setup of an application in your GitHub account and to provide the valid `github.client.clientId` and `github.client.clientSecret` as runtime parameters.

-    github.client.clientId

-and

-    github.client.clientSecret

-as runtime parameters.

 ##Meta
 [![Build Status](https://travis-ci.org/dschadow/ApplicationIntrusionDetection.svg)](https://travis-ci.org/dschadow/ApplicationIntrusionDetection)